-Coronavirus spreads in three continents; markets brace for global recession
+Coronavirus spreads in three continents; $5 trillion wiped off markets

 U.S. intelligence agencies are monitoring the spread of coronavirus in Iran as well as India, where only a handful of cases of have been reported, sources said.

-Japan is scheduled to host the 2020 Olympics in July but the Ryan said discussions were being held with organizers about whether to go ahead.
+Japan is scheduled to host the 2020 Olympics in July but Ryan said discussions were being held about whether to go ahead.

+Organizers will decide next week on the ceremonial torch relay.
+It is due to arrive on March 20 for a 121-day journey past landmarks including Mount Fuji and Hiroshima’s Peace Memorial Park.

-As of Friday, confirmed cases in Japan topped 200, with four deaths, excluding more than 700 cases and four more deaths from a quarantined cruise liner, Diamond Princess.
+As of Friday, confirmed cases in Japan topped 200, with four deaths, excluding more than 700 cases and five more deaths from a quarantined cruise liner, Diamond Princess.

-Japan has told schools to close and said big gatherings should be scrapped or curtailed, while pledging the Games will go ahead.

-Tokyo Disneyland will be closed from Saturday to March 15, its operator said, leaving all of Walt Disney Co’s (DIS.N) theme parks in Asia temporarily shut.
+The hard-hit northern prefecture of Hokkaido declared a state of emergency and Tokyo Disneyland closed until March 15.

+Prime Minister Shinzo Abe had called for schools to close and vowed to prevent a severe blow to an economy already teetering on the brink of recession.

 Interactive graphic tracking global spread of coronavirus: here

-Reporting by Stephanie Nebehay in Geneva and Ryan Woo in Beijing, Sudip Kar-Gupta and Michel Rose in Paris, Crispian Balmer and Gavin Jones in Rome, Lisa Lambert and Mark Hosenball in Washington, Matthias Inverardi in Duesseldorf, Marius Zaharia in Hong Kong, Amal S, Ayanti Bera and Rama Venkat in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Writing by Stephen Coates & Robert Birsel; Editing by Michael Perry & Simon Cameron-Moore
+Reporting by Stephanie Nebehay in Geneva, Ryan Woo, Yingzhi Yang in Beijing, Lisa Lambert and Mark Hosenball in Washington, Sangmi Chai in Seoul, Leika Kihara in Tokyo, Kate Kelland in London, Michael Shields and Brenna Hughes Neghaiwi in Zurich; Writing by Stephen Coates and Robert Birsel; Editing by Simon Cameron-Moore and Giles Elgood